Refback

 A refback is one of four types of linkbacks, methods for Web authors to request notification when somebody links to one of their documents.
 This enables authors to keep track of who is linking to, or referring to their articles.

 A Refback is simply the usage of the HTTP referrer header to discover incoming links.
 Whenever a browser traverses an incoming link from Site A (originator) to Site B (receptor) the browser will send a referrer value indicating the URL from where the user came.
 Site B might publish a link to Site A after visiting Site A and extracting relevant information from Site A such as the title, meta information, the link text, and so on.

 Refback only requires Site B to be Refback enabled in order to establish this communication.
 Refback requires Site A to physically link to Site B. Refback also requires browsers to traverse the links.

+As of March 2021, this will only work if the originator site explicitly sets the referrer policy to no-referrer-when-downgrade or unsafe-url either on the whole page using HTTP headers or HTML meta tags or on each individual link pointing to the receptor site.
+Otherwise, the most popular browsers default to sending only the origin in cross-origin requests, stripping out everything but the domain name in the HTTP Referrer header, preventing the refback method from working.